dapperstats/job_postings/Open/DataScientist_2019.md

   * Examples include link to a software application, a manuscript, or slides of a talk.
   * If necessary, provide an accompanying paragraph of text explaining the product's context.

-Review of materials will begin October 18 2019 (closing time: 2019-10-18 23:59:59 UTC-7), but the position will stay open until filled.
+Review of materials will begin October 19 2019, but the position will stay open until filled.

 #### Second Stage